La Malinche: The conquest of Mexico

 Aided by Aguilar and Malinche, Cortés talked with Moctezuma's emissaries.
 The emissaries also brought artists to make paintings of Malinche, Cortés, and the rest of the group, as well as their ships and weapons, to be sent as records for Moctezuma.
-Díaz later said that the Nahua addressed Cortés as "Malinche"; they apparently took her as a point of reference for the group.
+Díaz later said that the Nahua addressed Cortés as "Malinche"; they took her as a point of reference for the group.

 From then on, Malinche worked with Aguilar to bridge communication between the Spaniards and the Nahua; Cortés would speak Spanish with Aguilar, who translated into Yucatec Maya for Malinche, who in turn translated into Nahuatl, before reversing the process.
 The translation chain grew even longer when, after the emissaries left, the Spaniards met the Totonac, whose language was not understood by either Malinche or Aguilar.
 There, Malinche asked for Nahuatl interpreters.
-Karttunen remarks that "it is a wonder any communication was accomplished at all", for Cortés's Spanish words had to be translated into Maya, Nahuatl, and Totonac before reaching the locals, whose answers went back through the same chain.
+Karttunen remarks that "it is a wonder any communication was accomplished at all", for Cortés' Spanish words had to be translated into Maya, Nahuatl, and Totonac before reaching the locals, whose answers went back through the same chain.
 Meeting with the Totonac was how the Spaniards first learned of opponents to Moctezuma.

-After founding the town of Villa Rica de la Vera Cruz in order to be freed from the legal restriction of what was supposed to be an exploratory mission, the Spaniards stayed for two months in a nearby Totonac settlement.
+After founding the town of Villa Rica de la Vera Cruz to be freed from the legal restriction of what was supposed to be an exploratory mission, the Spaniards stayed for two months in a nearby Totonac settlement.
 They secured a formal alliance with the Totonac and prepared for a march toward Tenochtitlan.

 The first major polity that they encountered on the way to Tenochtitlan was Tlaxcala.
 Although the Tlaxcaltec were initially hostile to the Spaniards and their allies, they later permitted the Spaniards to enter the city.
 The Tlaxcalans negotiated an alliance with the Spaniards through Malinche and Aguilar.
 Later Tlaxcalan visual records of this meeting feature Malinche as a prominent figure.
 She appears to bridge communication between the two sides, as the Tlaxcalan presented the Spaniards with gifts of food and noblewomen to cement the alliance.
 After several days in Tlaxcala, Cortés continued the journey to Tenochtitlan by the way of Cholula.
 By then he was accompanied by a large number of Tlaxcalan soldiers.